nztim/helpers/readme.md

  ### Validator extensions
  * `commonpwd` - ensures a password is not on a list of 10,000 common passwords
  * `fileext:jpg,jpeg,png,gif` - validates file extension
+ * `after_or_equal:2019-11-01` - date is after or equal date provided, uses strtotime for comparison

 ### .htaccess for `cached_asset()`
 Add this before the Laravel rewrite rule